ChangeYourStrings

 Cobalt Slinky, the voicing line

 Launched January 2012.
-The wrap-wire alloy is cobalt-iron rather than nickel-plated steel.
-Cobalt is more magnetically permeable than nickel, so the string reads louder and brighter through the same pickup.
-Measured output is 2–3 dB higher; brightness is concentrated in the upper midrange (2–4 kHz rather than the top octave); low-end articulation is tighter under gain.
+The wrap-wire alloy is a cobalt alloy rather than nickel-plated steel.
+Cobalt is more magnetically permeable than nickel, so the string reads louder and brighter through the same pickup; commonly reported A/B comparisons put the output difference around 2–3 dB, with the brightness concentrated in the upper midrange rather than the top octave, and tighter low-end articulation under gain.

-Slash, John Petrucci, Steve Vai, and Steve Lukather were the launch beta testers.
-Full roster is in our 30-player Cobalt user list.
+Per Premier Guitar's launch coverage, the named beta testers were Slash, John Petrucci, Steve Morse, Tony Levin, and Randy Jackson; Steve Vai and Steve Lukather appeared in Ernie Ball play-test videos shortly after launch.
+Full roster is in our documented Cobalt user list.
 Cobalt is particularly effective for Drop C and lower tunings where nickel's natural low-end bloom becomes mud under high gain.

 When to pick it: high-gain passive-pickup rigs in drop tunings, session situations where you want the guitar forward without compression.

-When to skip it: active pickups (redundant gain/brightness), vintage-tone applications (wrong voicing), or budget-constrained players (~40% more expensive than Regular Slinky).
+When to skip it: active pickups (redundant gain/brightness), vintage-tone applications (wrong voicing), or budget-constrained players (it costs noticeably more than Regular Slinky).

 Ernie Ball Not Even Slinky Cobalt (.012–.056), heavy Cobalt strings